richardazia/python_practice/python_notes.md

 * order is important when using params, *args, def params and **kwargs.
 * For kwargs remember to use a key and value every time.
 - We unpack by using a * sum(*numbers).
 If we passed numbers in sum directly we would get an unsupported operand type for += 'int' and 'list'
+* discard does the same as remove, but without error messages.

 # Exceptions and errors
 * https://docs.python.org/3/library/exceptions.html for up to date exceptions